If the Canberra Cavalry are to play in their second Championship series in a row, they will have to do it the hard and long way.

 One more day… then it’s all on the line. #WildCardWednesday

-Posted by Canberra Cavalry on Monday, 21 January 2019
+Posted by Lifeline Canberra Cavalry on Monday, January 21, 2019

 “Playing in the wildcard game is probably not a fair reflection on how well we have played particularly in the last six weeks.
 If you look at our win-loss record for the past month we have been the best team in the competition and I think we are as good as anybody, if not better.